sundararajan-rajendr/SONiC/doc/mgmt/Management Framework.md

 ###### 3.2.2.5.9 Payload Validations

-gNMI server does not validate request payload for YANG defined RESTCONF APIs.
+gNMI server does not validate request payload.
 Payload will be validated automatically in lower layers when it gets loaded into YGOT bindings.

 ###### 3.2.2.5.10 Concurrency